 This extension retains your data and login information from every web location where you are signed in.
 This means you won’t have to sign in again to every website after clearing the cache.

-You can streamline this extension by setting keyboard shortcuts for actions.
+Streamline this extension by setting keyboard shortcuts for actions.
 To find the extension, go to chrome://extensions/ in Chrome’s address bar to open up the Extensions page.
-At the very bottom of the page, you'll see a Keyboard Shortcuts option.
+At the very bottom of the page, see the Keyboard Shortcuts option.
 Add your key combination, and never have to click or deal with a menu again.

 Using Developer Tools